← Back to Games

 How long does it take to get good at hard solitaire?

 Achieving competency in 4-Suit Spider takes 500+ games (several months of regular play).
-Reaching expert level (5-10% win rate) can take 1-2 years.
+Reaching skilled-play range (5-15% win rate) can take 1-2 years.

 Are these games harder than chess?